 Molecular studies have identified a number of genetic abnormalities that also can be used to guide prognosis and management of AML.
-Cytogenetically normal AML (CN-AML) is the largest defined subgroup of AML, comprising about 45 percent of all AML cases.
-Despite the absence of cytogenetic abnormalities, these cases often have genetic mutations that affect outcomes, of which six have been identified.
+Cytogenetically normal AML (CN-AML) is the largest defined subgroup of AML, comprising approximately 45% percent of all AML cases.
+Despite the absence of cytogenetic abnormalities, these cases often have genetic mutations that affect outcomes, six of which have been identified.
 The FLT3 gene that encodes FMS-like receptor tyrosine kinase (TK) 3, a growth factor active in hematopoiesis, is mutated in 33% to 49% of CN-AML cases; among those, 28% to 33% consist of internal tandem duplications (ITD), 5% to 14% are missense mutations in exon 20 of the TK activation loop, and the rest are point mutations in the juxtamembrane domain.
-All FLT3 mutations result in a constitutively activated protein, and confer a poor prognosis.
+All FLT3 mutations result in a constitutively activated protein and confer a poor prognosis.
 Several pharmaceutical agents that inhibit the FLT3 TK are under investigation.

 POLICYNo benefits will be provided for a covered transplant procedure unless the Member receives prior authorization through Case Management from Blue Cross & Blue Shield of Mississippi.

 Allogeneic hematopoietic stem-cell transplantation (HSCT) using a myeloablative conditioning regimen may be considered medically necessary to treat:

 Allogeneic HSCT using a reduced-intensity conditioning regimen may be considered medically necessary as a treatment of AML in patients who are in complete marrow and extramedullary remission (CR1 or beyond), and who for medical reasons would be unable to tolerate a myeloablative conditioning regimen (see Policy Guidelines).

 Autologous HSCT may be considered medically necessary to treat AML in CR1 or beyond, or relapsed AML if responsive to intensified induction chemotherapy.

 POLICY EXCEPTIONSFor Federal Employee Program (FEP) subscribers, the Service Benefit Plan includes specific conditions in which autologous or allogeneic blood or marrow stem cell transplants would be considered eligible for coverage.